MKLab-ITI/pygrank/documentation/documentation.md

 ### List of Filters
 The package provides several graph filters.
-Their usage pattern consists of instantiating them and then calling their `rank(graph, personalization)` method to obtain posterior node signals based on diffusing the provided personalization signal through the graph.
+Their usage pattern consists of instantiating them as algorithms `alg` and then calling them with `alg(graph, personalization)` or the alternative `alg(pg.to_signal(graph, personalization))` to obtain posterior node signals based on diffusing the provided personalization signal through the graph.
 However, the outcomes of graph filters often require additional processing steps, for example to perform normalization, improve their quality or apply fairness constraints.